Can I be evicted if my landlord wants to move in?Updated August 31

 Question & AnswerCan I be evicted if my landlord wants to move in?

-The affidavit should give you more information about the person who wants to move in, and why they want to move in.
-If your landlord gave you the Form N12 on or after September 1, 2017, the affidavit must say that this person plans to live there for at least 1 year.
+The declaration should give you more information about the person who wants to move in, and why they want to move in.
+It must also say that this person plans to live there for at least one year.

 Your landlord must include a copy of the declaration when they file the Form L2: Application To End a Tenancy and Evict a Tenant , if they're filing on or after September 1, 2021.
 The LTB or your landlord should give you this copy with your Notice of Hearing.